Dennis Jennings (Internet pioneer): Internet pioneer

 In April 2014 Jennings was inducted into the Internet Hall of Fame.

 Venture capitalist

 Jennings is the co-founder of 4th Level Ventures (2002 to 2011) – an Irish Venture Capital company whose primary objective is to invest in companies commercialising the business opportunities that arise from university research in Ireland.
 He is also an Angel investor, investing in early-stage technology companies.
-He is currently chairman and/or board member of several technology companies, and has a wide experience of the issues relating to the start-up, funding, supervision and governance, and survival of early-stage technology companies.
+He is currently chairman and/or board member of several small technology companies, and has a wide experience of the issues relating to the start-up, funding, supervision and governance, and survival of early-stage technology companies.

 Opera and classical music

-He is an opera and classical music enthusiast and is currently the Chairman of the Board of Governors of the Royal Irish Academy of Music.
-He served as the chairman of the Advisory Board of the Choral Scholars of University College Dublin (2002-2019).
+He is an opera and classical music enthusiast and is the chairman of the UCD Choral Scholars board of management.